Thirsty Londoners toast Games winners with golden oldie

 “This is our resurrection of the sort of beer that was being drunk in London in 1908.”

-Yet the ale, which Dredge said he believed was named Elephant Ale at the time, in honor of the Elephant’s Head pub that still stands in Camden Lock, was nearly lost forever.
+Yet the ale, which Dredge said he believed was named Elephant Ale at the time, in honour of the Elephant’s Head pub that still stands in Camden Lock, was nearly lost forever.

 The former Camden Brewery changed hands over the toss of a coin in the 1920s and was swallowed up by the Courage Brewery -- a chain that owned swarms of pubs across London.